-- Lithium-ion battery imports will likely reach the exceptionally high levels of early 2023 at the beginning of 2024 and exceed them in early 2025, though volumes may fall due to seasonality during the second quarter of 2024. - Year-over-year growth will likely remain in double-digits in 2024 and the beginning of 2025 despite an expected slowdown compared to growth in 2023.
+- Lithium-ion battery imports may reach the exceptionally high levels of early 2023 at the beginning of 2024, but most likely this will occur in 2025.
+Volumes may fall due to seasonality during the second quarter of 2024. - Year-over-year growth will likely remain in double-digits in 2024 and the beginning of 2025 despite an expected slowdown compared to growth in 2023.